Why should I get coaching in the first place?

 - What if I have a learning disability, do I ask for accommodations?

-If this sounds like something that could help you move forward in your life or career, please schedule a free introductory call (15 minutes) or a free individual sample session (30 minutes) by clicking the blue button.
+If this sounds like something that could help you move forward in your life or career, please schedule a free introductory call (30 minutes) by clicking the blue button.

 Lawyers Coaching Lawyers to Succeed